nghian95/eCommerceStoreProject/README.md

     - Name for Categories is one step behind.

 *OPTIONAL*
+    - Learn how to backup the sql server by having the create script in a separate file so I can work from my main PC as well

-    - Redirect from Success/Failure after 5 seconds.
+    - Redirect from Success after 5 seconds.
     - Cookie-based Authentication / Identity-based Authentication
     - Different themes admin can choose from
     - Add popups instead of new pages for simple edits/views

 **#DOUBLECHECK#**

-    How to pass properties into Action Methods (do we need asp-route-id or the parameter Models.Products or do we need IFormCollection frm)

 **#IDEAS#**

     1) For simplistic edits, rather than leading to another view, perhaps use a partial view or even have a pop-up.
-    2) After Success or Failure, automatically redirect to appropriate page.
-    3) Overriding Equals to compare Products object's values
+    2) Overriding Equals to compare Products object's values

 **#TECHNICAL DOCUMENTATION#**